 Taking rest helps us to mentally and physically prepare ourselves for the challenges proposed by Amadablam Mountain.
 Puja Ceremony will be organized according to the Sherpa ritual to ask for blessings for the successful ascend of Amadablam.

 Day 11-18 - Acclimatization and rotation of higher camps

-Before making final climb to the summit, we will practice climbing to Camp 2 (5900m) and descending to Base Camp for making our body well acclimatized to the high altitude.
-On first rotation, we will carry small load to Camp 1 (5700m) and then return to our Base Camp.
-On our next rotation, we will sleep at Camp 1 and early in the morning of next day, we will climb to Camp 2.
+Before making the final climb to the summit, we will practice climbing to Camp 2 (5900m) and descending to Base Camp for making our bodies well acclimatized to the high altitude.
+On the first rotation, we will carry a small load to Camp 1 (5700m) and then return to our Base Camp.
+On our next rotation, we will sleep at Camp 1 and early in the morning of the next day, we will climb to Camp 2.
 In a final rotation, those feeling comfortable will sleep at Camp 2 while other climbers will descend to lower camps for rejuvenation before making the final attempt for the summit.

 Day 19-23 - Summit climb and back to base camp